scs/substrate-api-client/README.md

 ```
 ### RPC Client
+Depending on the usage, there are two traits that the Rpc Client may need to implemented. `Request` and `Subscribe`:
 #### Request

-Depending on the usage, there are two traits that the Rpc Client may need to implemented:
-For simple requests that are fire-answer-and-forget the trait [`Request`](https://github.com/scs/substrate-api-client/blob/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/mod.rs#L44-L48) is used:
+For simple requests that (request and one answer) the trait [`Request`](https://github.com/scs/substrate-api-client/blob/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/mod.rs#L44-L48) is used:
 ```rust
 /// Trait to be implemented by the ws-client for sending rpc requests and extrinsic. pub trait Request {